Skip to content

 Do supporting files (scripts, references) work in all tools?

-Only tools that support subdirectories per skill (Antigravity, Windsurf, OpenCode) get the full bundle.
+Only tools that support subdirectories per skill (Hermes Agent, Antigravity, Windsurf, OpenCode) get the full bundle.
 Flat-file tools (Cursor, Aider, Kilo Code, Augment) get the SKILL.md content only.